vladmish1993/laravel/README.md

 ### For employer
 The employer can create a new jobs,
 Track the employee's applications, approve or decline them with feedback comment.
-(In progress)
+Buttons available for employer to accept or decline application from user https://prnt.sc/jAF9iyPNkV7m
+He can write a comment https://prnt.sc/lxeJ4kLuurYO
+Also i added the application status to the employee dashboard https://prnt.sc/IPpI5CP3rP18
+And notification functionality to notify user, if some from his application was getting a feedback https://prnt.sc/kLAo8PsQganb

 Main page:
 https://prnt.sc/pcbM5oyPQQhE